Mbuji-Mayi

-Mbuji-Mayi (formerly Bakwanga) is a city and the capital of Kasai-Oriental Province in the south-central Democratic Republic of Congo.
+Mbuji-Mayi (known until end-1962 as Bakwanga) is a city and the capital of Kasai-Oriental Province in the south-central Democratic Republic of Congo.
 It is thought to be the second largest city in the country, after the capital Kinshasa and ahead of Lubumbashi, Kisangani and Kananga, though its exact population is not known.
 Estimates range from a 2010 CIA World Factbook estimated population of 1,480,000 to as many as 3,500,000 estimated by the United Nations in 2008.

 Mbuji-Mayi lies in Luba country on the Mbuji-Mayi River.
 The name Mbuji-Mayi comes from the local language, Tshiluba, and translates as "Goat-Water," a name deriving from the great number of goats in the region.
 Despite its large population, the city remains remote, having little connection to surrounding provinces or to Kinshasa and Lubumbashi.
 However, Mbuji-Mayi is the traditional centre of industrial diamond mining in Congo, being located on top of one of the largest known deposits in the world.
 Air travel is provided through the Mbuji Mayi Airport.

 Territorial organization

 Mbuji-Mayi is made up of five communes (municipalities), each headed by a burgomaster: Bipemba, Dibindi, Diulu, Kanshi and Muya.
-This division into communes has been in effect since Ministerial (Departmental) Order No. 83 of March 4, 1968 of the Minister of the Interior.
+This division into communes has been in effect since Ministerial (Departmental) Order No. 83 of 4 March 1968 of the Minister of the Interior.